scipy/scipy/doc/source/tutorial/stats/hypothesis_kendalltau.md

 compute the p-value exactly.
 However, in the presence of ties, {func}`scipy.stats.kendalltau` resorts to an asymptotic approximation.
 Nonetheless, we can use a permutation test to compute the null distribution
-exactly: Under the null hypothesis thattotal collagen and free proline are independent, each of the free proline measurements were equally likely to have been observed with any of the total collagen measurements.
+exactly: Under the null hypothesis that total collagen and free proline are independent, each of the free proline measurements were equally likely to have been observed with any of the total collagen measurements.
 Therefore, we can form an *exact* null distribution by calculating the statistic under each